Looking out for you

 You don’t have to be alone with your emotions.
 Make sure you talk to someone who you trust about what you’re going through, such as a close friend or family member.
 Getting things off your chest can make a big difference, and other people may help you to see things from a different perspective.
 If you’re struggling with your mental health, make sure you book an appointment with your GP.
 They’ll be able to help you find support and treatment that’s right for you.

-You can contact the National Gambling Treatment Service here.
+You can contact the National Gambling Support Network here.

 Looking after yourself